Murder Mystery Game AI

 Key Fact: Consistent formatting across all pages increases guest confidence in the authenticity of your materials.

 The right tool depends on your comfort level and how much customization you want.
-We've tested the most popular options so you can skip the learning curve and get straight to hosting.
+Here is an overview of the most popular options to help you get straight to hosting.

-Canva (canva.com) is best for beginners with zero design experience.
-The free version gives you access to thousands of templates with a minimal learning curve.
+Beginner-friendly design platforms are best for those with zero design experience.
+Free versions typically give you access to thousands of templates with a minimal learning curve.
 You'll get professional-looking detective case files through simple drag-and-drop editing.
-Some premium design elements require a paid upgrade, though the free version covers 90% of what you need for solid printable cold case files.
+Some premium design elements may require a paid upgrade, though free versions cover the core features most party hosts need for solid printable cold case files.

-Google Docs works best if you're collaborating with a co-host or want real-time editing.
-It's completely free and accessible from any device, making it ideal for last-minute tweaks.
-The trade-off is that design capabilities are more limited than Word or Canva.
+Collaborative document editors work best if you're co-hosting or want real-time editing.
+They're completely free and accessible from any device, making them ideal for last-minute tweaks.
+The trade-off is that design capabilities are more limited than dedicated design software.

-Piktochart shines when you're creating infographic-style timelines and evidence layouts.
-The free version includes visual-heavy design options perfect for cold case murder mystery party game setup, though it has fewer traditional document-style templates.
+Infographic-style design tools shine when you're creating visual timelines and evidence layouts.
+Free versions include visual-heavy design options perfect for cold case murder mystery party game setup, though they may have fewer traditional document-style templates.

-Microsoft Word ($6-12/month through Office 365) works well if you already use the Office suite.
+Subscription-based office suites work well if you already use them.
 The familiar interface and excellent document formatting make template creation straightforward.

 Always export your finished templates as PDFs before printing.
 PDFs preserve formatting across different printers.